 Local Weather: August is a warm month in Arkadelphia; the average temperature is 92°F (33°C), so you are welcome to bring light clothes.
 By the October or November, you will probably need warmer clothes.
 It would be good to have a heavy coat, but you can always buy more here.View the weather forecast for Arkadelphia

 Please make every effort to arrange for your flight to arrive in Little Rock by 6 p.m. on Aug.
-21. An OBU representative will pick you up from the airport and help you get checked in to your residence hall.
-As soon as you have flight information, please email it to Amy Garrett at email@example.com.
+18. An OBU representative will pick you up from the airport and help you get checked in to your residence hall.
+As soon as you have flight information, please email it to Amy Gattis at firstname.lastname@example.org.